ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 ## Differential privacy {#dp}

-Optionally, DAP deployments can choose to ensure their output F achieves differential privacy [Vad16].
-A simple approach would require the Aggregators to add two-sided noise (e.g. sampled from a two-sided geometric distribution) to outputs.
+Optionally, DAP deployments can choose to ensure their aggregate results achieve differential privacy [Vad16].
+A simple approach would require the Aggregators to add two-sided noise (e.g. sampled from a two-sided geometric distribution) to aggregate shares.
 Since each Aggregator is adding noise independently, privacy can be guaranteed even if all but one of the Aggregators is malicious.
-Differential privacy is a strong privacy definition, and protects users in extreme
-circumstances: even if an adversary has prior knowledge of every input in a batch except for one, that one record is still formally protected.
+Differential privacy is a strong privacy definition, and protects users in extreme circumstances: even if an adversary has prior knowledge of every measurement in a batch except for one, that one record is still formally protected.

 ## Robustness in the presence of malicious servers